 Part D and Cancer Drugs

 Part D is different.
 After you pay a certain deductible for your drugs (some plans have no deductible), you must pay a set copay, or a percentage of your drug costs for the rest of the year, or until you reach the donut hole.
 Again, this deductible amount is set each year.
-In 2017, the deductible is $400.
+In 2019, the maximum deductible is $415.

 Because some cancer drugs are clearly covered under Part B, like those given through an IV in your doctor’s office, you might not be able to find all of your cancer treatment drugs on a Part D plan’s list of covered drugs.
 The list of covered drugs is also known as the formulary.
 If you are deciding whether to enroll in a drug plan and you don’t see a drug you need on a plan’s formulary, call the plan.
 You’ll want to ask if they might cover the drug and how you can go about getting it covered.